neurospin/unicog/utils_unicog/README.md

 The "server" refers to the resource called Gabriel:
 [See information on wiki](http://www.neurospin-wiki.org/pmwiki/Main/ComputationalResources)

-Connect to gabriel from your workstation with the login/pw giving for gabriel  :
+Connect to gabriel from your workstation with the login/pw given for gabriel  :

     ssh your_logging_for_gabriel@gabriel.intra.cea.fr

 Edit the **.soma-workflow.cfg** file on the server, if it doesn't exist, use **touch** command as below to create it automatically:

     touch /home/your_logging/.soma-workflow.cfg

 Add the following lines for the configuration of **.soma-workflow.cfg**: